 - 4.1.1.
-Work with and be supported by the Principal or appropriate member of the senior leadership team and SEND governor to determine the strategic development of the SEND policy and provision in the academy in order to raise the achievements of children with SEND - 4.1.2.
-Have day-to-day responsibility for the operation of the SEND policy and the co-ordination of specific provision made to support individual children with SEND - 4.1.3.
-Liaise with the relevant Designated Teacher where a looked after child has SEND - 4.1.4.
-Provide professional guidance to colleagues and work with staff, parent/carers, and other agencies to ensure children with SEND receive effective support and high-quality teaching - 4.1.5.
-Advise on the graduated approach (Assess, Plan, Do, Review) to providing SEND support - 4.1.6.
-Advise on the deployment of the academy's delegated budget and other resources to meet children' needs effectively and efficiently - 4.1.7.
-Liaise with early years providers, other schools, educational psychologists, health and social care professionals, and independent or voluntary bodies - 4.1.8.
-Work with the Principal and governing board to ensure that the academy meets its responsibilities under the Equality Act 2010 with regard to reasonable adjustments and access arrangements - 4.1.9.
-Ensure the academy keeps the records of all children with SEND up to date and in line with current GDPR policies and shares information if a child transfers to another school or education institution - 4.1.10.
-Liaise with potential next providers of education to ensure a child and their parent/carers are informed about options and a smooth transition is planned
+From September 2024, all SENCOs and aspiring SENCOs need to: - take the NPQ for SENCOs if they have not completed or started the NASENCO - complete training within 3 years of appointment schools and SENCOs must make sure they enroll on training that will meet this requirement - SENCOs appointed before 1 September 2009 are not required to take the NPQ but will be expected to ensure compliance with the regulations. - 4.1.2.
+Work with and be supported by the principal or appropriate member of the senior leadership team and SEND governor to determine the strategic development of the SEND policy and provision in the academy in order to raise the achievements of children with SEND. - 4.1.3.
+Have day-to-day responsibility for the operation of the SEND policy and the co-ordination of specific provision made to support individual children with SEND. - 4.1.4.
+Liaise with the relevant Designated Teacher where a looked after child has SEND. - 4.1.5.
+Provide professional guidance to colleagues and work with staff, parent/carers, and other agencies to ensure children with SEND receive effective support and high-quality teaching. - 4.1.6.
+Advise on the graduated approach (Assess, Plan, Do, Review) to providing SEND support. - 4.1.7.
+Advise on the deployment of the academy's delegated budget and other resources to meet children' needs effectively and efficiently. - 4.1.8.
+Liaise with early years providers, other schools, educational psychologists, health, and social care professionals, and independent or voluntary bodies. - 4.1.9.
+Work with the Principal and governing board to ensure that the academy meets its responsibilities under the Equality Act 2010 with regard to reasonable adjustments and access arrangements.

-- 4.1.11.
-Monitor the effectiveness of any special educational provision made and when appropriate secure additional services and provision - 4.1.12.
-Liaise regularly with parent/carers, external agencies and the local authority to provide information on children' needs, provision and outcomes - 4.1.13.
+- 4.1.10.
+Ensure the academy keeps the records of all children with SEND up to date and in line with current GDPR policies and shares information if a child transfers to another school or education institution - 4.1.11.
+Liaise with potential next providers of education to ensure a child and their parent/carers are informed about options and a smooth transition is planned - 4.1.12.
+Monitor the effectiveness of any special educational provision made and when appropriate secure additional services and provision - 4.1.13.
+Liaise regularly with parent/carers, external agencies, and the local authority to provide information on children' needs, provision, and outcomes - 4.1.14.
 Prepare and review information required by law to be published in relation to special educational needs provision